 Cleaning your Keurig is as simple as that!
 These steps make all the difference in keeping this appliance running smoothly and allowing it to be bacteria-free.
 You may be wondering how often it’s necessary to clean your Keurig with the steps listed above.
 Keurig recommends doing this once every three to six months, but it can certainly be done more often if desired.

 There are also some tell-tale signs that it should be done more often that you can pick up on.
 For instance, if your machine looks generally grimy or gross, it’s time to give it a deep clean.
 Visible mold is definitely a sign that a cleaning is needed, and—believe it or not—this happens from time to time with Keurig machines.
 Bitter tasting coffee may also indicate the need for a deep clean.
-Next, if the water reservoir is omitting a funky smell, give it a clean to rid your appliance of that ailment.
+Next, if the water reservoir is emitting a funky smell, give it a clean to rid your appliance of that ailment.
 Finally, issues running your Keurig as normal may be an indication that descaling is needed.
 This includes your machine not letting water through correctly or not brewing coffee properly during a cycle.

 Follow these easy steps for a clean appliance that functions as desired for a long time to come, providing you with the delicious coffee you wake up thinking about.